aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-getstarted.md

    * Refer to [vsphere configuration]({{< relref "./vsphere-spec/" >}}) for information on configuring this cluster config for a vSphere provider.
    * Add [Optional]({{< relref "../optional/" >}}) configuration settings as needed.
      See [Github provider]({{< relref "../optional/gitops#github-provider" >}}) to see how to identify your Git information.
-   * Create at least two control plane nodes, three worker nodes, and three etcd nodes for a production cluster, to provide high availability and rolling upgrades.
+   * Create at least two control plane nodes, three worker nodes, and three etcd nodes, to provide high availability and rolling upgrades.

 1. Set Credential Environment Variables